-- be 18 years old (you may pre-register if you are at least 16)
+- be at least 18 years old (you may pre-register to vote if you are 16 years old);

-- not be adjudicated mentally incapacitated with respect to voting in Florida or any other State, or if you have, you must first have your voting rights restored
+- not be adjudicated mentally incapacitated with respect to voting in Florida or any other state without having the right to vote restored;

 - Florida offers online voter registration.

-- You should know: you need a Florida ID and a Social Security number to use Florida's online voter registration system.
+- You should know: you need a Florida driver's license or identification card issued by the Florida Department of Highway Safety & Motor Vehicles and a Social Security number to use Florida's online voter registration system.
 The name and address on the ID must match your voter registration exactly, so you should plan to have your ID on hand.
-If you don't have a Florida-issued ID, or don’t have your Florida-issued ID on hand, you can still register to vote by mail.
+If you don't have a Florida-issued ID, or don’t have your Florida-issued ID on hand, you can still register by mail to vote.

 Use the National Voter Registration Form